rpuch/rpuch.github.io/_posts/2020-09-23-compiling-netty-enabled-application-with-dns-support-to-native-image-in-2020.md

 @InjectAccessors(NetUtilLocalhostAccessor.class)
 public static InetAddress LOCALHOST;

-// NOTE: this is the simpliest implementation I could invent to just demonstrate the idea; it is probably not
+// NOTE: this is the simplest implementation I could invent to just demonstrate the idea; it is probably not
 // too efficient.
 An efficient implementation would only have getter and it would compute the InetAddress
 // there; but the post is already very long, and NetUtil.LOCALHOST computation logic in Netty is rather cumbersome. private static class NetUtilLocalhostAccessor {